datumorphism/datumorphism.github.io/content/cards/machine-learning/measurement/gini-impurity.md

 ---
 title: "Gini Impurity"
-excerpt: "The Gini impurity is a measurement of the impurity of a set."
+description: "The Gini impurity is a measurement of the impurity of a set."
 date: 2020-01-16
 category:
 - 'Machine Learning'